Ravjot03/K-Nearest-Neighbors-Project/README.md

 # K Nearest Neighbors Project

 ## Description :
-In this project, I have built a k-NN Classifier to predict the party affiliation of United States Congressmen based on their voting records.
+In this project, I have built a k-NN Classifier to classify the party affiliation of United States Congressmen based on their voting records.

 After training the model, I have calculated model performances.